Automattic/jetpack/to-test.md

 We added support for displaying geo-location data added to posts and pages with Calypso.

+### Lazy Images

+We fixed the behaviour when JavaScript is disabled.

+To test:

+- Add lazy images to a post.
+- Load post with JavaScript on.
+- Ensure lazy images load once.
+- Turn off JavaScript.
+- Reload post.
+- Ensure that the image loads via the noscript tag and the lazy images image is hidden.
+In other words, there shouldn't be a large blank spot.

 ### Protect

 We solved an issue related to interaction with bbPress when trying to log in via a bbPress login widget.
 You would get redirected a few times to log in again after solving the math puzzle.